La Luz, NM 32.971658° -105.917189° 5,856' MSL 1,100' AGL

 Hangies: ideal direction 290° - 340°, wind 12 mph gusts no more than 5 mph

 Baggies: ideal direction 290° - 340°, wind 12 gust mph s no more than 2 mph

 If you choose to fly at this site, you must take full responsibility for your actions, and recognize that you are fully and solely liable for any damage incurred by yourself, to others, or to others’ property.
 This site is unimproved with significant safety issues, including potentially challenging wind and thermal conditions.
 This site is uninsured, unmanaged, and unimproved.

 La Luz is primarily an HG site.
 If Dry Canyon is not flyable then we recommend that PG pilots stay on the ground.
 Several PG pilots have been injured or frightened at La Luz.
 The RGSA does not recommend La Luz as a PG flying site.
 PG pilots should be aware that the launch areas were pioneered by HG pilots and are not necessarily that good for PG per having a clean layout area, lack of rotor behind launch near the ground, and a long run area.

-La Luz is launchable with southwesterly to northerly winds.
+The various launches at La Luz are launchable with southwesterly to northerly winds.

 Directions to Launch

 Access is via Mill Ridge road, a very rough 4x4 road off of Highway 82.
 It connects with Highway 82 at the runaway truck ramp here: 32.95289176579258, -105.8910399761036 .
 Follow the road to the top of the ridge.
 There